 Where to Apply for a Criminal RehabilitationWhen applying for a Criminal Rehabilitation application, the only option available for foreign nationals is to apply at the Canadian consulate.
 When applications are processed at the Canadian Consulate, the Immigration officer has more time to thoroughly review the documents and application forms in order to determine a decision.

 Contact Akrami & AssociatesIt is essential that you have taken all of the aforementioned factors and information into consideration before you attempt to apply for a Criminal Rehabilitation.
 It is also very important to determine and understand your inadmissibility issues before applying for a Criminal Rehabilitation.
 If you are inadmissible to Canada, it is important to note that a Criminal Rehabilitation is a difficult application to pursue on your own.
 It is highly recommended that you seek out professional and experienced help before attempting to submit the application.
 Here, at Akrami & Associates, we work and have experience with many different immigration issues.
 We have helped many of our clients apply and obtain a Criminal Rehabilitation.
-If you believe that you may be eligible to apply, please feel free to contact Akrami & Associates at our office at 416-477-2545 for more information or if you would like to book a consultation with an immigration professional for more advice.
+Please feel free to contact Akrami & Associates at 416-477-2545 for more information, or if you would like to book a consultation with an immigration professional for more advice.
 With Akrami & Associates, there is always a way!